CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 - [Release Pipelines for ML model in WebAPI](https://dev.azure.com/mlnetsamples/MLNETWebAPISample/_release?view=mine&definitionId=1)

+# Trigger the CI/CD pipelines to train/build/deploy a new ML Model by simply providing new data

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+TBD

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

-# Try the CI/CD pipelines with "bad data" that shouldn't be used to generate an ML  model
+# Try/stop the CI/CD pipelines with "bad data" that shouldn't be used to generate an ML  model

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX